South Island nationalism: The provincial period

 Julius Vogel an early advocate of South Island separation.

+The North Island was convulsed by the New Zealand Wars during the provincial period of 1853 to 1876, but the South Island, with its small Māori population, was largely peaceful.
+The southern provinces developed more rapidly than did those in the north.
+The prospect of separating the North and South Islands into two colonies was raised in an editorial in the Nelson Examiner in March 1860.
+The editorial discussed the differences in settlement and resources in the two islands, and, pointing out that the government in Auckland was a long way from the South Island, suggested that the seat of government should be moved to a more central position in Wellington.

-During the provincial period of 1853 to 1876, while the North Island was convulsed by the New Zealand Wars, the South Island, with its small Māori population, was largely peaceful and the southern provinces developed more rapidly than did those in the north.
-In 1861, gold was discovered at Gabriel's Gully in Central Otago, sparking a gold rush.
-Dunedin became the wealthiest city in the country, and many in the South Island resented financing the North Island's war and less ready to accept direction from a General Assembly whose impoverished members "looked with ill-concealed envy" on the resources of the South.
-It was, noted the Otago Colonist, "the sad but inevitable result of joining by artificial bonds of union countries that Nature (by Cook Strait) designed should be separate".
-Otago, argued its editor, Julius Vogel (who, ironically, was ultimately to lead the centralists to the abolition of provincialism), was in terms of shipping days three times as far from the capital of Auckland as it was from Victoria or Tasmania, and he looked forward to "a glorious future – the separation of the two islands".
-A well-attended public meeting in 1862 endorsed the principle of separation – though Southland, which had achieved independence from Dunedin only by appealing to central government, and Canterbury, understanding that Dunedin saw itself as the South Island's capital-to-be, were both unenthusiastic.
+In 1861, gold was discovered at Gabriel's Gully in Central Otago, sparking a gold rush, and Dunedin became the wealthiest city in the country.
+Many in the South Island resented financing the North Island's wars and were less ready to accept direction from a General Assembly whose impoverished members "looked with ill-concealed envy" on the resources of the South.
+The Otago Colonist noted "the sad but inevitable result of joining by artificial bonds of union countries that Nature (by Cook Strait) designed should be separate".
+Julius Vogel (who later became a politician and led the centralists to the abolition of provincialism) founded the Otago Daily Times in 1861 and in March 1862 wrote an editorial where he looked forward to "a glorious future – the separation of the two islands".
+Otago was in terms of shipping days three times as far from the capital of Auckland as it was from Victoria or Tasmania.
+A large public meeting in Dunedin in May 1862 endorsed the principle of separation – though Southland, which had achieved independence from Dunedin only by appealing to central government, and Canterbury, understanding that Dunedin saw itself as the South Island's capital-to-be, were both unenthusiastic.

-A "Southern Separation League" was formed, but Vogel had by then recognised the signs of decay in the provincial system.
-Seeing that the weaker provinces were heading for insolvency, he opted in favour of centralism – and promptly changed his electorate to stand for a northern seat.
+The Southern Separation League was formed in Dunedin in 1865.
+At a meeting of the league, Vogel proposed that "the time has arrived when the separation of the Middle from the North Island of New Zealand would be attended with benefit to the colonists of both Islands".

-In an attempt to hold her place as a capital of some description, in 1865 Auckland joined forces with Otago to support a resolution in the General Assembly calling for independence for both islands.
+In an attempt to hold its place as a capital of some description, in 1865 Auckland joined forces with Otago to support a resolution in the General Assembly calling for independence for both islands.
 They lost by 31 votes to 17.
 In the same year the political concerns of the South Island provinces prompted the colonial government to move the capital south from Auckland to Wellington.
 By 1870 only Canterbury and Otago could be said to be flourishing.
+Seeing that the weaker provinces were heading for insolvency, Vogel opted in favour of centralism, and changed his electorate to stand for a northern seat.